 In this situation you, as a consumer, are protected by the Sale of Goods and Supply of Services Act 1980 as you are buying a car for your personal use from a person whose normal business it is to sell cars.
 As a consumer you have the same rights if you buy an item second hand as if it is new.
 In this case if you find a fault with the car after you have bought it the dealer is the person who must set matters right.
 If you buy a commercial vehicle or a tractor from a dealer you may not have the same protection under the law.
 If you are offered an extended warranty on a used car think about the cost of the warranty versus the cost of repairs that the car is likely to need.

 Sellers have responsibilities such as giving accurate and truthful answers to the questions you ask.
-Information on a seller's responsibilities in car deals is available on the National Consumer Agency's website.
+Information on a seller's responsibilities in car deals is available on the Competition and Consumer Protection Commission's website.

 It is an offence under both road traffic legislation and the Sale of Goods and Supply of Services Act 1980 to sell a car which is not roadworthy.
 Where the car you bought is unroadworthy, you could also refer the matter to the Garda Síochána.